fruitsamples/PrintPhoto/ReadMe.txt

 =========================================================================
 RELATED INFORMATION:

-Tip:  You can easily add photos to the photo library in the simulator by dragging an image onto the simulator which
+Tips:

-      will load the image in Safari.
+You can easily add photos to the photo library in the simulator by dragging an image onto the simulator which will load the image in Safari.
 If you then touch and hold the image, you will get a popover giving you a choice of copying the image to the pasteboard or saving it to the photo library.

 Another approach is to email some photos to yourself and then save those photos to the photo library in the simulator by using the Mail application.

 =========================================================================
 BUILD REQUIREMENTS:

-XCode 3.2.5, Mac OS X 10.6.4 or later
+iOS 5.0 SDK or later

 =========================================================================